reactore/generic-akka-http-rest/README.md

 # Generic AKKA-HTTP REST Services

 This is a sample implementation of generic rest services using _Akka-Http_.
-This is explined in the [blog](http://reactore.com/generic-rest-api-services-using-akka-http).
+This is explained  in detail in the [blog](http://reactore.com/generic-rest-api-services-using-akka-http).